Find your local clockwork

 If you haven’t already moved to Leeds you need to have a good think about the sort of area you want to move to.
 If you are after a rural area, easily commutable to the cite centre then check out the charming village of Bramhope or for a family friendly favourite try Roundhay which has the second largest city park in Europe!
 Quirky Chapel Allerton is extremely popular with young professionals and families, often referred to as the Notting Hill of the North.
 For more information on some of our favourite areas to live in Leeds take a look at our blog; Moving to Leeds.

-Whether you are planning a move to Leeds or are moving within the Leeds area, then give us a call today on 0113 323 9907
+Whether you are planning a move to Leeds or are moving within the Leeds area, give our Leeds removals branch a call today on 0113 323 9907